mindtune- music therapy in melbourne

 1. What exactly is music-based practice for children and how does it work?

-music-based practice for children uses music to address various needs, facilitated by a trained music therapist.
+music-based practice for children uses music to address various needs.

 2. Can music-based practice help with specific developmental challenges or disorders in children?